-ROOM 7

-CONFERENCE HALL

-57 meters long, 10.60 meters wide and 11 meters high (15 meters under the dome), this room designed by Alphonse de Gisors, completed in 1854, was created by assembling three separate rooms from the original building.
+ROOM 8 57 meters long, 10.60 meters wide and 11 meters high (15 meters under the dome), this room designed by Alphonse de Gisors, completed in 1854, was created by assembling three separate rooms from the original building.
 Its decoration is a very fine example of Second Empire style.
-Opposite the fireplace is the throne Napoleon I sat on when attending the sessions of the Conservative Senate.
 At each end of the room, on the ceiling's covings, one can admire depictions of the History of France from its origins until Charlemagne (at the west end) as well as a fresco by Henri Lehmann (1814-1882) of the period running from the first Crusade to Louis XIV (at the east end).
 The ceiling features L'Âge de la Paix (The Age of Peace) and L'Âge de la Victoire (The Age of Victory) by Adolphe Brune.
 Eight tapestries from the Gobelins illustrating Ovid's Metamorphoses complete the decor.

-EXHIBITION OF BUSTS OF "MARIANNE"

-A symbol of the French Republic, "Marianne" was portrayed in various ways since the Convention decided, in 1792, to associate the New Régime to the image of a woman wearing the Phrygian cap (liberty cap).
+EXHIBITION OF BUSTS OF "MARIANNE" A symbol of the French Republic, "Marianne" was portrayed in various ways since the Convention decided, in 1792, to associate the New Régime to the image of a woman wearing the Phrygian cap (liberty cap).